rewyekha/rewyekha/README.md

 - I work on Cloud services, Database, DevOps, Microservices, containers, and everything around it.
-- Currently working as Build and Release Engineer.
+- Currently working as a Build and Release Engineer.

   <!-- Languages and Tools Section -->